sahand-j90/subscription/README.md

 # Scenario
 This is a simple subscription scenario for defining and managing user subscriptions
 ## Subscriber and Subscription
-There is tow main Domain Entity: Subscriber and Subscription.
+There is tow main Domain Entities: Subscriber and Subscription.
 A subscriber can have multiple subscriptions.
 Each subscription has a start date (from) and an end date (to)

 ### Each subscription has one of the following states: